MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/api-portal-mapping.md

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-apiportalmapping-abovefoldlink)

-Understand what data fields are exposed as part of the alerts API and how they map to Windows Defender Security Center.
+Understand what data fields are exposed as part of the alerts API and how they map to Microsoft Defender Security Center.

 ##	Alert API fields and portal mapping